-From June 2011 Professor Findlay took up the position of Executive Dean of the Faculty of the Professions at the University of Adelaide.
-Prior to that he was Head of the School of Economics in the Faculty (since November 2005) and before then Professor of Economics in the Asia Pacific School of Economics and Government at the Australian National University.
+Between 2011 and 2018 Professor Findlay was Executive Dean of the Faculty of the Professions at the University of Adelaide.
+Prior to that he was Head of the Adelaide University School of Economics (since November 2005) and before then Professor of Economics in the Asia Pacific School of Economics and Government at the Australian National University.

 He has a PhD and MEc from the ANU and an Honours degree in Economics from the University of Adelaide.